 You must track the issue back from where it started to fix it effectively.
 By looking at performance data and metrics of the ML tasks, you get insights into the security problems facing the ML model.
 Maintaining the model also involves collecting access, prediction, and model logs.

-This article described some pain points and suggested MLOps best practises for mitigating these risks.
+This article described some pain points and suggested MLOps best practices for mitigating these risks.
 Monitoring and logging access to data storage and following the zero trust and principle of least privilege policies are significant steps in protecting data storage.

 Observability and logging tasks performed on the systems and the underlying data help you when auditing in case of a security breach.
 Attackers manipulate ML models through data poisoning.
 It’s imperative to screen the source of the training data and the contents for security vulnerabilities.
 Understanding compliance policies such as HIPAA and GDPR is essential to protect the use of personal user data when used in ML models.